 Individuals (including children) from lower socio-economic status are more likely to be obese or overweight than those of higher socio-economic status.
 As a group, Mexican American boys tend to have a higher incidence of overweight than non-Hispanic white or non-Hispanic black boys; and non-Hispanic black girls tend to have a higher prevalence of overweight than Mexican American or non-Hispanic white girls.
 Nevada consistently ranks among those states with the poorest self-reported eating and activity practices.

-Every month, Cooperative Extension educators teach children about choosing foods that provide the greatest benefit to their bodies and the importance of physical activity.
+Every month, Extension educators teach children about choosing foods that provide the greatest benefit to their bodies and the importance of physical activity.
 The curriculum reflects the essential experiences necessary for second and third graders as outlined in the standards of the Nevada Department of Education.
 The campaign includes in-class lessons on individual fruits and vegetables and includes a brief physical activity component in each lesson as well.
-Pick a better snack™ promotes health practices engendering lifelong, healthy lifestyles in children.
+Produce Pick of the Month promotes health practices engendering lifelong, healthy lifestyles in children.
 These practices can lower risk for heart disease and other chronic diseases.
 In addition to direct education, wellness efforts are implemented throughout the school year with Smarter Lunchroom assessments, signage promoting healthy foods and physical activity; wellness events such as field day activities, Jump Rope for Heart, cooperation with school gardens; yoga classes, etc. Monthly Bingo cards and topical newsletters, written in both English and Spanish, are given to families to expand instruction into the home.

 - 39% of students reported increasing their fruit consumption